Get Your Free Rug Hooking Course HERE

 Writing & Books

-I have written seven books about rug hooking and creativity.
+I have written eight books about rug hooking and creativity.
 Each week I write a Sunday Newsletter where I talk about creativity & rug hooking.
 You can sign up here.
-I am currently working on a book of daily meditations for rug hookers.

 Shows and Collections